GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/content_scripts/index.md

 Use programmatic injection for content scripts that need to run in response to events or on specific occasions.

-In order to inject a content script programmatically, your extension needs host permissions for the page it's trying to inject scripts into.
+To inject a content script programmatically, your extension needs host permissions for the page it's trying to inject scripts into.
 Host permissions can either be granted by requesting them as part of your extension's manifest (see [`host_permissions`][33]) or temporarily via [activeTab][15].